pattonsgirl/CS3900-AppSoftwareDev/README.md

 In this repo you can find:
 - Background / additional information for modules
-- In-class assignments for modules
+- Assignments for modules
 - Group project requirements based on module contents

-Students in this course will be given starter code for the in-class assignments.
-The base repository is here: https://github.com/pattonsgirl/CS3900-WOMS
+Students in this course will be given starter code for the assignments.

 Students will use repositories generated via GitHub classrooms.
 See Pilot (our LMS) for additional details and links.